 - file-icons (highlights different file types in the file tree on the left),

-- date-time (for quickly date-stamping journal entries or blog posts), and
+- date-time (for quickly date-stamping journal entries or notes to self), and

-- soft wrap (wrapping lines isn’t something coders automatically want),
+- soft wrap (wrapping lines isn’t something programmers automatically want),

-- autosave enabled (beautifully, saves every time you click away from a document; this option is inside the autosave package settings),
+- autosave enabled (beautifully, saves every time you click away from a document),

-- “remove empty panes” disabled, which preserves my Scrivener-inspired layout of document panes across sessions or document swap-outs.
+- the “remove empty panes” option disabled, which preserves my Scrivener-inspired three document panes across sessions or document swap-outs.

 It looks like this: